h3poteto/whalebird-desktop/README.md

 ### Linux

 You can download `.deb` or `.rpm` from [release page](https://github.com/h3poteto/whalebird-desktop/releases).
-If you do not want to use package manager, please download `.tar.bz2` file and docompress it.
+If you do not want to use the package manager, please download `.tar.bz2` file and decompress it.

 Or please install the app from [snapcraft.io](https://snapcraft.io/whalebird).